 Best Shows for Toddlers and Preschoolers on PBS Kids (Subscription through Amazon Prime)

-For an additional $7 per month a PBS Kids subscription will give you access to a large library of PBS Kids shows.
-It has all 15 seasons of Daniel Tiger, the whole Pinkalicious and Peteriffic catalog, years worth of Sesame Street and even older shows like Reading Rainbow and Mister Rogers’ Neighborhood.
+For an additional $7 per month, a PBS Kids subscription will give you access to a large library of PBS Kids shows.
+It has all 15 seasons of Daniel Tiger, the whole Pinkalicious and Peteriffic catalog, and even older shows like Reading Rainbow and Mister Rogers’ Neighborhood.
 Some of the absolute BEST shows for toddlers and young children come from PBS.

 Super Why – Super Why is an older show from PBS Kids that helps children grasp basic reading skills.
 Wyatt and his fairytale friends turn into reading-powered superheroes that help the citizens of Storybook Village.
 The show tackles basic reading and alphabet skills through classic stories and fairytales.
 I’ve been teaching Mara to read, so this show has been a great supplemental show to back up those lessons.

 Pinkalicious & Peteriffic – Pinkalicious & Peteriffic is based on the best-selling Pinkalicious children’s books.
 I like the show WAY better than the books!
 In the original books, Pinkalicious is whiney, manipulative, and sassy, but the show is much more fun and light-hearted.
 The visuals and music of the show are fantastic.

 There is also a Pinkalicious & Peteriffic podcast for kids now too.
 We’ve listened to it a few times in the car and we all really enjoy it.